kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/Install.md

   - see https://slproweb.com/products/Win32OpenSSL.html or https://kb.firedaemon.com/support/solutions/articles/4000121705.
 - A useful GUI tool for creating certificates is [XCA](https://www.hohnstaedt.de/xca/).

-When a certificate is provided, then the installer will set the certificate's thumprint in `appsettings.Local.json`, in the **Control** section:
+When a certificate is provided, then the installer will set the certificate's SubjectCN in `appsettings.Local.json`, in the **Control** section:

 ```json
   "Control": {